greentfrapp/project-asimov/guide_about.md

 **Machines Gone Wrong** is part of my final project, supervised by [Prof. Lim Sun Sun](https://www.sunsunlim.com/).

-This guide was meant to introduce AI practitioners to the concerns of AI ethics, specifically algorithmic bias.
+This guide is meant to introduce AI practitioners to the concerns of AI ethics, specifically algorithmic bias.
 As an undergraduate engineer and subsequent AI researcher, I found the social and ethical aspects lacking in the curriculum.
 This is my response to the problem and served as a way to document my learning journey about the topic.

 ---